Phoenix Lake, California

-Phoenix Lake is a census-designated place (CDP) in Tuolumne County, California.
-The 2020 United States census reported Phoenix Lake's population was 4,264.
+Phoenix Lake is a census-designated place (CDP) in Tuolumne County, California, United States.
+The 2020 United States census reported Phoenix Lake's population as 4,264.
 Phoenix lake was created a CDP for the 2010 census; previously, it was part of the Phoenix Lake-Cedar Ridge CDP.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 11.2 square miles (29.0 km^{2}), 98.85% of it land and 1.15% of it water.
+According to the United States Census Bureau, the CDP covers an area of 11.2 square miles (29.0 km^{2}), of which 98.85% is land and 1.15% is water.

 Demographics

 Phoenix Lake first appeared as a census designated place in the 2010 U.S. census formed from part of deleted Phoenix Lake-Cedar Ridge CDP and part of Mono Vista CDP.

-The 2020 United States census reported that Phoenix Lake had a population of 4,264.
-The population density was 385.1 PD/sqmi.
-The racial makeup of Phoenix Lake was 86.3% White, 0.3% African American, 1.1% Native American, 0.8% Asian, 0.1% Pacific Islander, 1.7% from other races, and 9.7% from two or more races.
-Hispanic or Latino of any race were 8.3% of the population.